SamsungDS/xZTL/README.md

-# xapp
+# libztl: User-space Zone Translation Layer Library

-User-space ZTL Development Layout
+This library is composed by the necessary building blocks for zoned applications.
+ZTL components are grouped into a target for a specific application.

-# appznd
+# libztl Targets:

-User-space Zoned Application Library
+ZRocks: Zoned RocksDB

-# zrocks
+# Future Targets:

-Zoned RocksDB Target
+Z...
+To be defined